Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Acknowledgement

 \section{Acknowledgement}

 The authors would like to acknowledge the Lloyd’s Register Foundation for funding this research through the programme on Data-Centric Engineering at the Alan Turing Institute.
-The authors are also grateful to Dr. Haojie Li for providing the London Traffic data set, and Professor Almut Veraart for may helpful comments and suggestions.
+The authors are grateful to Dr. Haojie Li for providing the London Traffic data set, and Dr. Almut Veraart and Dr. Joydeep Chowdhury for helpful comments and suggestions.
+The authors also like to express their sincere thanks to the two anonymous reviewers and the Associate Editor for many helpful comments which have improved the presentation of this paper.